 Vision Priority biodiversity and ecosystems in the Western Cape are protected and conserved, to strengthen the resilience of ecosystems and the associated delivery of ecosystem services to communities, and to mitigate against the impacts of climate change.
 Mission To provide and implement a biodiversity spatial plan that can be integrated across sectors to respond to biodiversity loss and support resilience of ecological infrastructure and sustainable development for all.
 Problem Statement Unprecedented biodiversity loss.
 109 of 349 ecosystem types in the Western Cape are Critically Endangered.
 16% of extant taxa in the Western Cape are threatened.
 Climate change exacerbates disaster impacts on human communities.
 Unsustainable development and unsound land-use practices driving habitat loss.
 Degradation of ecological infrastructure.
 Inconsistent application of WC BSP guidelines in land-use decision making and planning.
 Goals Biodiversity targets set.
-Biodiversity priority areas identified. each category of Bio nanagement objectives for diversity Priority Area loped.
+Biodiversity priority areas identified.
+Biodiversity priority each category of Biodiversity Priority Area developed.
 Enablers Accessible platforms for spatial data and land-use guidelines.
 Appropriate and enforceable biodiversity legislation.
 Integrated multi- sectoral planning.
 Collaborative provincial and municipal platforms support mainstreaming and capacity building.
 Objectives Biodiversity priority areas (Critical Biodiversity Areas and Ecological Support Areas) protected via informed land-use decision making.
 Land-Use and planning Guidelines for Desired Management Objectives for each category of Biodiversity Priority Area are used to maintain ecological intactness and ecosystem stability and persistence.
 Biodiversity priorities mainstreamed into decision making.
 Resilience of ecosystems and human communities to impacts of climate change strengthened.
-Outputs Municipal spatialEnvironmental authorisationsdevelopment frameworks reflect categories which incorporate the WC BSP Biodiversity priority areas.Mainstreaming products and capacity building actions.
-Outcomes Land-use and planning informed by best available science.
+Outputs Outcomes Land-use and planning informed by best available science.
 Improved compliance with Biodiversity legislation.
 Ecological infrastructure maintained.
 Biodiversity targets met.